tevee/versionshantering-mp1/README.md

 - Search for recipes by ingredient, user can also also view instructions for their preferred recipe.
 - A Contact form that displays under contact tab.
 - About us displays under about us tab.
+- Displays error if: user enters an ingredient that doesn't match any results in the API response, similarly if no random recipes are found on the "discover" page.
+For any other errors, a corresponding message will be displayed to inform the user.

 ## Project Documentation